Ashique-Desai/llama-huggingface-chatApp-starter-fastAPI-Next.js/README.md

 ## Folder structure

-- root
+root
+│
-- client (frontend Next.js app)
+├── client (frontend Next.js app)
+│ ├── (files and folders for Next.js frontend)
+│ └── ...
+│
-- fastAPI (backend FastAPI, python app)
+└── fastAPI (backend FastAPI, Python app)
+├── (files and folders for FastAPI backend)
+└── ...

 ## You can use the model Meta-Llama-3-8B-Instruct or any other model in the following ways: